Scatenix/Void-Merchants/README.md

 - Y, C : Interact (talk to NPCs or perform trades)
 - Create save games at each visit to the trader by hitting X or V
 - Load them again at the title screen by hitting Y or C
+- Enter : Open Pico-8s pause menu.
+E.g. to adjust the volume (Start button on a controller)

 Can also be played with a controller!
 Tested with an Xbox controller - others may work too.

-The buttons shown on screen are meant for the Playstation controller layout, meaning that the X-button in-game is actually not the X-button on a Xbox controller.
+The buttons shown on screen are meant for the Playstation controller layout, meaning that the X-button in-game is actually not the X-button on an Xbox controller.

 The controls can be adjusted in the PICO-8 settings (pause button located next to the bottom-right corner).